Homogeneous Fibrations over Curves: Proof of the Main Theorem

-Let $K$ be the field $k(\P^1)$.
-Now we are in Situation \ref{hyp}.
-By Theorem \ref{major}, there exists an Abel sequence $(Z_e)_{e\ge e_0}$ for $X/C/K$.
-Thus the Abel map $\alpha:Z_e\rightarrow \Pic_{D/K}^e$ is surjective with integral rationally connected geometric generic fiber for $e\gg 0$.
+Therefore the Abel map $\alpha:Z_e\rightarrow \Pic_{D/K}^e$ is surjective with integral rationally connected geometric generic fiber for $e\gg 0$.
 Since the exceptional curves on $S$ give the constant sections of $S\rightarrow \P^1$, there exist rational points on $\Pic_{C/K}^e$ for every integer $e>0$.
 By pullback to $D$, there exist rational points on $\Pic_{D/K}^{re}$ for every $e>0$, where $r$ is the geometric Picard number of $X$.
 When $e\gg 0$ and divisible by $r$, the fiber of the Abel map over a rational point of $\Pic_{D/K}$ is integral rationally connected defined over $K$.
 By \cite{GHS}, there exists a $K$-rational point on the coarse moduli space of $Z_e$.
-By \cite{dJHS} Lemma 13.3, we win.
+By \cite[Lem.
+13.3]{dJHS}, we get a rational point.

 \begin{lemma}[Starr] Let $K$ be a field.
 Let $G$ be a quasisplit adjoint semisimple group defined over $K$.
 If a $G$-torsor admits a reduction to a Borel subgroup, then it is trivial. \end{lemma}

 \proof Let $\Won(G)$ be the wonderful compactification of $G$.
 For any $G$-torsor $\T$, we can twist $\Won(G)$ by $\T$ using the right $\T$-action to get a wonderful compactification $\Won(\T)$ of $\T$.
 The unique closed $G \times G_\T$-orbit (where $G_\T = \Isom_G(\T,\T)$ is the $\T$-twisted inner form of $G$) is then $G/B \times \T/B$, where $\T/B$ parameterizes reductions of structure groups of $\T$ to a Borel.
 Since $\T$ has a reduction of structure to a Borel, then $\T/B$ has a $K$-point.
 Thus the closed subscheme $G/B\times T/B$ has a $K$-point $s_0$.
 Now, using Hensel's lemma, take a formal deformation of this $K$-point of $\Won(T)$ to a $K[[x]]$-point $s$ whose generic fiber $s_\eta$ is in the interior $\T$ of $\Won(\T)$.
 Since the pullback of $\T$ to $\Spec K((x))$ has the rational point $s_\eta$, the pullback torsor is trivial.
 Thus, by Serre-Grothendieck conjecture over DVR \cite{nis}, the pullback of T is trivial over $\Spec K[[x]]$.
 By restricting to the closed point $\Spec K$, the original torsor $\T$ is trivial.